 - Adjust the seat to a comfortable position for you.
-Adjust the seat by moving and holding the release lever at the front edge of the seat. - 2) Put the seat in a position that will provide easy reach to all controls. - A Never adjust the driver's seat while the truck is moving, to avoid the possibility of loss of control and of personal injury.
+Adjust the seat by moving and holding the release lever at the front edge of the seat. - Put the seat in a position that will provide easy reach to all controls.
+Release the seat lever.
+Make sure that the seat locking mechanism is engaged. - A Never adjust the driver's seat while the truck is moving, to avoid the possibility of loss of control and of personal injury.